coreui/coreui/docs/content/layout/container-queries-grid.md

 - **Container query CSS Grid is opt-in.**
   Enable the container query CSS Grid by setting `$enable-container-queries: true`.
 Then, recompile your Sass.

-- **Replace instances of `.row` with `.c-row`.**
+- **Replace instances of `.row` with `.cq-row`.**
-  The `.c-row` class sets `container-type: inline-size` and allows to use `@container` queries inside.
+  The `.cq-row` class sets `container-type: inline-size` and allows to use `@container` queries inside.

 - **Responsive breakpoints are still supported.**
   Our grid supports six default breakpoints.
 Instead of media queries targeting the viewport, we use container queries so that styles adjust when a container reaches a specified minimum width.
 This means a grid component can be responsive regardless of its location on the page.

 - **Rows are wrappers for columns.**
-  Our grid rows (now named `.c-row`) wrap a set of columns.
+  Our grid rows (now named `.cq-row`) wrap a set of columns.
 Each column has horizontal padding (the gutter) to space elements apart, and the row uses negative margins to ensure proper alignment.

 - **Columns are incredibly flexible.**
-  With 12 columns available per row, you can create different combinations using the classes (e.g. `.c-col-4` spans four columns).
+  With 12 columns available per row, you can create different combinations using the classes (e.g. `.cq-col-4` spans four columns).
 Column widths are percentage-based, ensuring the layout scales as the container grows.

 - **Gutters are responsive and customizable.**
-  Gutter classes (such as `.c-gx-*`, `.c-gy-*`, and `.c-g-*`) work across all breakpoints, so you can adjust spacing as needed.
+  Gutter classes (such as `.cq-gx-*`, `.cq-gy-*`, and `.cq-g-*`) work across all breakpoints, so you can adjust spacing as needed.

 - **Sass variables, maps, and mixins power the grid.**
   You can customize the grid by modifying Sass variables and mixins.
 The same variables that once generated media query–based classes are now used with container query mixins like `container-breakpoint-up()` to create responsive components.